KrispyTech/airneis/docs/stacks/tech-stack.md

 **Notes :**

-- To add a global component in the app that will be available on each page, we'll have to place the react component function in `_document.js`
 - As NextJs has a system of nested layouts we can have a component on each children page by putting it into `layout.js`.
 The component will be displayed in the children without having to mention it in the children `page.js`
 - NextJs can handle both server side and client side rendering on the same app.